Kexel / Keksel

 Johann Matthias & Johann Adam Kexel and their families emigrated to Russia, departing from the port at Lübeck on the ship Der Junge Heinrich, with skipper Heinrich Niemann at the helm.
 On 15 September 1766, they arrived at the port of Oranienbaum near St. Petersburg.

 Both families arrived in the Volga German colony of Kaneau on 17 Aug 1767 where they spent the first winter.
 They are recorded there on the 1767 census with Johann Adam in Household No. 8, Johann Matthias Sr. in Household No. 9.
 Johann Michael is recorded on the 1767 Census in Boisroux in Household No. 57.
-Johann Friedrich is recorded on the 1767 Census in Nieder-Monjou in Household No. 81.
+Johann Friedrich is recorded on an appendix to the 1767 Census of Nieder-Monjou in Household No. 81.
 Johann Matthias Jr. is recorded on the Orlovskaya 1767 Census in Household No. 36.

 By the time of 1798 Census, Johann Karl is recorded in Bettinger in Household No. Bt45.
 Descendants of Johann Heinrich are recorded in Boisroux in Household No. Bx31.
 Johann Adam Jr. moved to Fischer in 1785 where he is recorded in Household No. Fs05.
 Johann Christian is recorded in Hockerberg in Household No. Hb10.
 In 1780, Georg Peter moved from Hockerberg to Kind where he is listed in Household No. Kd14.
 Maria Catharina moved from Boisroux to Meinhard where she is recorded in Household No. Mn06.
 In 1783, Johann Michael, his wife Barbara Elisabetha, and their children Johann, Adam, Johann, Wilhelm, David, Elisabetha, & Anna Elisabetha are recorded moving to the colony of Kautz, but they aren't registered there on the 1798 Census.